Blog Layout

 Flow

 The majority of a coaching session will be like an elaborate dance.
-You might start by reviewing new information and learning, checking your client’s understanding and clarifying any questions or misconceptions, or discussing how it applies in their family.
+You might start by reviewing new information and learning, checking your client’s understanding and clarifying any questions or misconceptions, or discussing how it applies to their family.

 This portion of the session can unfold in any number of ways, often entirely different than either you or your client would have predicted.
 Again, this is why setting an intention is critical.
 Though it may feel like you are meandering through many different stories or thoughts, you as the coach will have the intention in mind so you can track your client’s experience to see how it aligns with that intention.